theta360developers/blog/_posts/2019-08-10-exr-for-special-effects.md

 ![EXR 11](/blog/img/2019-08/exr-11.jpg)

 ## 4. Automatically Generate EXR Files Inside the THETA

 Kasper Oerlemans created Authydra to automatically create high quality EXR files inside of the RICOH THETA V or Z1 cameras.
+If you have a RICOH THETA V, make sure you're running the latest firmware.
+There were problems with Authydra and HDR2EXR with
+RICOH THETA V firmware 2.50.2 and earlier.

 The scene below was created by Alexandre Dizeux using Blender as a test of Authydra.

 ![Authydra demo](/blog/img/2019-08/authydra-demo.jpg)